Mott transition, Widom line and pseudogap in the half-filled triangular lattice Hubbard model: Widom line, phase transitions and cluster size study

 Here we focus on the behavior of the double occupancy $D=\langle n_{i\uparrow}n_{i\downarrow}\rangle$, a first derivative of the free-energy with respect to interaction $U$, and on its derivative with respect to $U$, a second-order derivative of the free energy analogous to more usual thermodynamic quantities such as the compressibility~\cite{Sordi:2012,WalshSordiEntanglement:2019}.
 The corresponding Widom line is defined by

 In other words, $U_W$ is the value of $U$ at fixed $T$ and occupation $n=1$ where the change in double occupancy has a minimal value.
-Figure~\ref{fig: docc_U}~a) show $D$ and its first two derivatives for an example case at $T = 1/8$ in the vicinity of the intersection with the Widom line.
+Figure~\ref{fig: docc_U}(a) shows $D$ and its first two derivatives for an example case at $T = 1/8$ in the vicinity of the intersection with the Widom line.
 Because the change in curvature at the inflection point decreases with increasing temperature, the Widom line becomes difficult to determine.
-That line eventually becomes undetectable at high temperature so we did not investigate it for $T>1/4$.
+This line eventually becomes undetectable at high temperature so we did not investigate it for $T>1/4$.
 With more precision and computing resources, the Widom line might be found at higher temperatures.

-Using this method, we find the Widom line in the $T-U$ phase diagram at half-filling in the triangular lattice.
-It is identified in Fig.~\ref{fig: nc6_half_filled_phase_diag}~a).
+Using this method, we find the Widom line in the $T$-$U$ phase diagram at half filling for the triangular lattice.
+It is identified in Fig.~\ref{fig: nc6_half_filled_phase_diag}(a).
 We first note that it closely resembles what was found for various crossover lines on the square lattice using cluster DMFT (CDMFT)~\cite{park:2008,Sordi:2012, WalshSordiEntanglement:2019, reymbautMottTransition2020a}.
 Indeed, for $T>0.2$ we find a negative slope, a rather constant slope for $0.14<T<0.20$ and a positive one for $0.11<T<0.14$.
-In Ref.~\citenum{park:2008}, they argue that at temperatures above $T>0.15$, the increased entropy of lightly correlated spins in the more localized phase favours that phase, leading to a negative slope.
+In Ref.~\citenum{park:2008}, they argue that at temperatures above $T>0.15$, the increased entropy of lightly correlated spins in the more localized phase favors that phase, leading to a negative slope.
 This is the sign of the slope found in single-site DMFT.
-Around $0.11<T<0.14$, the formation of singlets decreases the entropy of the more insulating phase compared with the metallic state, which explains the positive slope.
-Note that the MI/PG and the PG/cFL crossovers in the phase diagram of Fig.~\ref{fig: nc6_half_filled_phase_diag}~a) all have positive slope.
-The more positive slope of the PG/cFL crossover line, compared with the MI/PG crossover line, suggests that the singlets in the PG region are more effective at decreasing the entropy compared with the cFL region than the singlets in the MI region are at decreasing the entropy compared with the PG region.
+Continuing this line of arguments, even though we are outside the first-order transition, we argue that around $0.11<T<0.14$, the formation of singlets decreases the entropy of the more insulating phase compared with the metallic state, which explains the positive slope.
+Note that the MI-PG and the PG-cFL crossovers in the phase diagram of Fig.~\ref{fig: nc6_half_filled_phase_diag}(a) all have positive slope.
+The more positive slope of the PG-cFL crossover line, compared with the MI-PG crossover line, suggests that the singlets in the PG region are more effective at decreasing the entropy compared with the cFL region than the singlets in the MI region are at decreasing the entropy compared with the PG region.
 In any case, this argument suggests that there are still many singlets in the PG region.